 Get up and move around, have a drink of water, or wash your hands

 Call someone you trust and tell them what is happening

 Remind yourself that your reaction is a common response after trauma

 Talking to your family and friends can be a good first step.
 You may want to tell them what you’re feeling and experiencing.
 They may be able to provide support and help you deal with your flashbacks when they occur.
 You can also begin to let them know when certain things may trigger a flashback.

 Take the next step – Make the connection.

 “I used to think of my flashbacks as a way of remembering what happened over there, of remembering my battle buddies.
 But that wasn’t healthy for me at all, and talking to someone about it helped me to come up with better ways of memorializing that part of my life.”

-Every day, Veterans connect with useful resources and effective treatments for flashbacks.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for flashbacks.
 If flashbacks are affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with: